Integrating by parts at finite density: Conclusions and outlook

 As recently pointed out in \cite{Gorda:2023usm}, to improve from the present uncertainties in the model-agnostic determination of the neutron-star-matter equation of state \cite{Annala:2021gom,Gorda:2022jvk,Annala:2023cwx}, the thermodynamic properties of cold and dense quark matter need to be known at unprecedented precision.
 In the absence of non-perturbative tools, perturbation theory plays a pronounced role in efforts to reach this goal, with the most prominent individual challenge being the extension of the weak-coupling expansion of the pressure of cold and dense unpaired quark matter.
 While the current state of the art in this problem lies at an incomplete $\mathcal{O}(\alphas^3)$ order~\cite{Gorda:2021kme,Gorda:2021znl,Gorda:2022zyc}, all qualitative issues hindering the completion of this full order have been resolved by now, so that only one numerical coefficient is lacking.
 This is the contribution of the hard momentum scale $\mu_{\rmii{$B$}}$ to the $\mathcal{O}(\alphas^3)$ pressure, encoded in the sum of all four-loop vacuum, or bubble, diagrams of full QCD.

 While conceptually a straightforward task, the practical evaluation of four-loop vacuum diagrams in a thermal setting presents an extremely complicated technical challenge.
 Only a handful of simple individual diagrams have been successfully completed by now~\cite{Gynther:2009qf,Gynther:2007bw,Navarrete:2022adz}, and they all correspond either to a scalar field theory or to very specific gauge-theory topologies that greatly simplify the evaluation of the diagrams.
 The particular case of dense fermionic matter in the $T=0$ limit can, however, be seen to exhibit some simplifications, including the vanishing of diagrams with no fermion loops and the presence of a convenient computational tool, the so-called cutting rules of~\cite{Ghisoiu:2016swa}.
 It is, however, evident that a successful evaluation of all four-loop vacuum diagrams in the theory necessitates automated tools of computation, both in the identification and eventual evaluation of the master integrals.
+Given the complexity of the task at hand, even minor advances, perhaps leading to the successful evaluation of a handful of four-loop master integrals, would be extremely valuable.

-In the paper at hand, we have taken first steps towards generalizing one of the most powerful methods of vacuum ($T=\mu=0$) perturbation theory to the context of nonzero chemical potentials: integration-by-parts, or IBP, techniques.
+In the paper at hand, we have taken first preliminary steps towards generalizing one of the most powerful methods of vacuum ($T=\mu=0$) perturbation theory to the context of nonzero chemical potentials: integration-by-parts, or IBP, techniques.
 They provide linear relations between master integrals, which are typically derived using the vanishing of (loop) integrals over total derivatives and lead to a reduction in the overall number of masters.
 In the thermal context, a problem can be seen to arise from additional boundary contributions that are generated due to the breaking of Lorentz invariance and are related to the special nature of the temporal direction.
 Our novel idea, presented in this article, is to generate the full $(d+1)$-dimensional IBP identities starting from a contour integral formulation of thermal sums.
-This leads to the extra boundary terms being tractable in the small-$T$ limit due to the simple limiting behaviors of the bosonic and fermionic occupation functions and their derivatives.
+This leads to the extra boundary terms being tractable in the small-$T$ limit due to the simple limiting behaviors of the bosonic and fermionic distribution functions and their derivatives.
 Another key element of our approach is the use of the temperature $T$ as a natural regulator for specific types of infrared divergences that are encountered in the strict $T=0$ limit.